 Coffee, cola, and tea should not be given to dogs, as caffeine is toxic to them.
 Nor should they be given alcoholic drinks.
 Many dogs are lactose intolerant and so have adverse reactions to milk and other dairy products such as yoghurt or cheese.
 These can cause all sorts of upsets including sickness, diarrhoea and skin problems.
 Some dogs won't be adversely affected but many will.
 However, some that are adversely affected by cows milk and its dairy products can be fine with goats milk or sheeps milk.
 For more details on feeding milk and milk products to your dog see http://www.dogfoodadvisor.com/dog-feeding-tips/dogs-milk-dairy-products/

-Drugs, including over-the-counter drugs, vitamin and mineral supplements, and tobacco should all be kept well out of reach of dogs, as should household cleaners, insecticides, garden sprays, paint thinner, nail varnish, fertilisers, battery acid, and, especially, anti-freeze, which is not only fatal to dogs but which they find very attractive.
+Drugs, including over-the-counter drugs, vitamin and mineral supplements, and tobacco and tobacco substitutes, should all be kept well out of reach of dogs, as should household cleaners, insecticides, garden sprays, paint thinner, nail varnish, fertilisers, battery acid, and, especially, anti-freeze, which is not only fatal to dogs but which they find very attractive.
 Citrus and pine oils are highly dangerous, as are mothballs, detergents and bleach.